July 9, 2010

 Paying a doctor for both expenses and for the time invested in scientific meetings is not restricted by Mexican Law and, thus, has been commonly done by pharmaceutical companies in our country.

 As mentioned in the previous question, since there are no specific restrictions for these activities, a pharmaceutical company would not be liable in principle for the same.
+The only restrictions come from the self-regulation body in CANIFARMA.

 As in question 5.2 above, there are no restrictions towards paying doctors for providing expert services and, thus, it has been common practice especially in favour of doctors in charge of conferences at pharmaceutical forums.

-In Mexico, it is possible to advertise non-prescription medicines to the general public, subject to previous authorisation by COFEPRIS.
+In Mexico, it is possible to advertise non-prescription medicines to the general public, subject to previous authorization by COFEPRIS.
 However, according to Article 43 of the Regulation of the Health Law regarding Advertisement, any visual or audio advertisement must bear the following message: “Consult your physician”.

 Also, said advertisements should mention the correspondent precautions, when the use of the medicine represents any danger in the event of an existing pathology.